Sap Bleeding Deck Boards and How to Stop and Prevent its Occurrence

 The sap typically will crystallize and show up as white patches on your deck after it has dried out.
 Unfortunately the sap will continue to ooze until it bleeds itself out.
 This can take a number of years depending upon the amount of sap stored in the wood and the weather conditions in your area.
 Hotter drier temperatures cause the sap to ooze out of the deck boards more quickly.

-This said, you basically have three alternatives to stop and remove sap from deck boards.
-You can clean and/or scrape the sap off of the deck boards, bin seal the knots, or you can outright replace the offending deck boards.
+This said, you basically have three alternatives to stop sap from coming out of wood deck boards and removing sap from deck boards.
+You can clean and/or scrape the sap off of the deck boards and re-stain, bin seal the knots and re-paint, or you can outright replace the offending deck boards.

 |Cleaning Sap off Deck Boards